banyancomputer/estuary-docker/terraform/README.md

 This Directory describes a development deployment Environment and Architecture for an Estuary node.
 It is intended to be used as a reference for a production deployment.
 Hopefully this will be useful for anyone who wants to deploy Estuary on AWS EC2 and RDS or use it as a reference for their own deployment.
-I plan on also implementing a Pipeline for this deployment.
-The goal is to robust CD pipeline for Estuary.
+The goal is to implement a robust CD pipeline for Estuary.

 ## Contents
 This directory contains the Terraform configuration for deploying Estuary on AWS EC2 and RDS.